 - T-shirts and jackets with the store paw print logo

-- Home décor signs and magnets with animal and rescue themes
+- Home décor signs and magnets, many with animal themes

 Meet Some of Our Team

-A key aspect of the business plan was the recruiting of volunteers.
-A decision was made from the beginning to keep the store an all-volunteer enterprise, in order to give away as much money as possible.
-Rescued Hearts is the only such thrift store in the area that has no paid staff.
+A key factor has been the recruiting of volunteers.
+A decision was made at the beginning to keep the store an all-volunteer enterprise, in order to give away as much money as possible.
+Rescued Hearts is the ONLY all-volunteer store funding rescue groups in the area.

-Cathy, who was part of the store even before it opened, took on the job of handling the clothing department.
-She organized the re-donation of functional but unsellable clothing to several other local non-profits.
-Currently, that clothing goes to the Women’s Resource Center (professional clothing for women re-entering the workforce), Crawford House (helping homeless veterans), and the Street Church (helping homeless men, women, and children), as well as the Central Seventh-Day Adventist Church homeless outreach.
+Cathy Z., who was part of the store even before it opened, organized the clothing staff, and has put in untold hours at the store and at home, making the clothing look its best.
+She set up the re-donation of functional but unsellable clothing to several homeless shelters.
+Clothing that hasn’t sold in 3 months is donated to the Women’s Resource Center (professional clothing for women re-entering the work force) and Crawford House (helping homeless veterans).

-Clothing is the leading seller for the store most months, and that has required staff dedicated solely to handling clothing, shoes, and accessories.
-There is now a regular staff of 5 that does that.
-Cathy, Gigi, Kimberlee, Rhonda, and Teresa have taken on that enormous job.
+Clothing is the leading seller for the store most months, and requires staff dedicated solely to processing clothing, shoes, and accessories.
+There is now a regular staff that does that, including GiGi, Teresa, Rhonda, Kimberlee, and Silver.

-In addition, there are also 2 independent off-site volunteers, Jacki and Mary, who sew doggy diapers and belly bands, dog winter jackets, beds, and other fabric crafts.
+In addition, there is an off-site volunteer, Jacki, who sews doggy diapers and belly bands (our own design), dog coats, beds, and other fabric crafts.

 Don’t forget the dogs!
 Many volunteers bring their dogs to work as greeters.
-Customers have their favorites, and look forward to spending a little time with them.
-Some of the regulars are Lucy, Trinity, Dalilah, Ashley, Faith, Izzy, Caydee, Leo, Buddy, Annie, Smokey, and Radar.
-Most are rescues (including puppy mill survivors), and this leads to many conversations with customers about what rescue and rehabilitation is all about.
+Customers have their favorites and look forward to spending a little time with them.
+Some of the regulars are Trinity (the 3-legged store manager), Dalilah, Ashley, Hannah, Buddy, Annie, Izzy, Faith, and Caydee.
+Most are rescues (including puppy mill survivors) and this leads to many conversations with customers about what rescue and rehabilitation is all about.

-Rescued Hearts Unique Boutique targets a special niche in the Colorado Springs area, and is truly “A great place to donate, a fun place to shop.”
+Rescued Hearts Unique Boutique fills a special niche in the Colorado Springs area and is truly “A great place to donate and a fun place to shop.”